JorelAli/CommandAPI/docssrc/src/shading.md

 CommandAPI.onEnable(Plugin plugin);
 ```

+If you want to handle reloading, the CommandAPI has minimal support for it with the `onDisable()` method, which can go in your plugin.
+This is optional and is not required if you don't plan on reloading the server.

 ### Loading

 The `onLoad(CommandAPIConfig)` method initializes the CommandAPI's loading sequence.
 This must be called _before_ you start to access the CommandAPI and must be placed in your plugin's `onLoad()` method.
 The argument `CommandAPIConfig` is used to configure how the CommandAPI.
 The `CommandAPIConfig` class has the following parameters which let you set how the CommandAPI works similar to the `config.yml`, which is described [here](./config.md).